 Curious about how paternity cases work in Colorado?
 This is the blog for you!
 Whether you're a father wanting to contest paternity or a mother pursuing a paternity suit, understanding the process better can help you navigate your case.

-To schedule a consultation with our team for your custody case, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team for your custody case, contact us online or via phone at (303) 647-4245.

 How Does Paternity Get Established in Colorado?